aiven/devportal/docs/products/opensearch/howto/audit-logs.rst

 Compliance settings
 `````````````````````
 * **Compliance mode**: This enables logging of all events in a tamper-evident manner, which prevents deletion or modification of logs, ensuring compliance with specific regulations or standards.
-* **Config option**: This enables logging of changes to OpenSearch Security configuration files, allowing you to monitor security policies and settings changes.
+* **Config**: This enables logging of changes to OpenSearch Security configuration files, allowing you to monitor security policies and settings changes.
 * **Internal config logging**: This enables logging of events on the internal security index, allowing you to monitor changes to the OpenSearch Security configuration made by internal users or processes.
 * **External config logging**: This enables logging of external configuration changes, allowing you to monitor changes to external authentication providers or other systems integrated with OpenSearch Security.
 * **Read metadata and write metadata options**: This enables metadata logging for read and write operations.
 You can also exclude specific users or watched fields from being logged.